 This spectacular glacier is located at an altitude of 3,260m (10,700ft) in the Andes Mountain Range.
-The access is through Cajón del Maipo, the most popular mountain corridors of the central zone of Chile.
+The access is through Cajón del Maipo, the most popular mountain corridors of the central Chile.

 We invite you to an intimate contact with Andean nature.
-Here you will contemplate pristine rivers, snow capped mountains and deep blue skies.
+Here you will contemplate pristine rivers, snow capped mountains and beautiful skies, where the majestic condor ellegantly glide.
 You will breath fresh air and feel blessed by the energy of the great Morado Hanging Glacier.

 - Activity: Hike

 - Difficulty: Easy

 - Max elevation: 3,260m (10,690ft)

 - 10:00: Arrival to “Choriboulder” sector.
 Beginning of the trek.

 - 12:30: Arrival to El Morado Glacier.
 Lunch time.

 - 13:00: Tour around the lagoon and the great walls of ice.